cql v0.0.155

 • Insert, Update, Delete Operations: Perform CRUD operations with ease.

-• Repository Pattern: Manage your data more effectively using Cql::Repository(T).
+• Repository Pattern: Manage your data more effectively using CQL::Repository(T).

-• Active Record Pattern: Work with your data models using Cql::Record(T).
+• Active Record Pattern: Work with your data models using CQL::Record(T).

 Installation